MichaelAquilina/Some-2D-RPG/TASKS.md

 ----

 - [] - Improve QuadTree Validate.
 If a tile isnt contained in a node anymore but STILL interesects it, then no need ot remove it only to re-add it!
-- [IP] - Add support for specifying tile layer 'Color'.
+- [Done] - Add support for specifying tile layer 'Color'.
 For example, the cliff layer could be set to some light gray to give the feeling of distance.
 - [] - Restructure and rethink the idea of ILoadable.
 AssetManager?
 How are we going to make this work. *Needs loads of planning.*
 - [Done] - Change SpriteBatchExtension 'DrawMultiLineString' to automatically convert strings to mutltiple lines given some maxline length
 - [Done] - Create virtual Entity method.
 ShowDebugInfo (or something like that) that is shown by the TeeEngine when required.